Chelsea Clinton’s Twitter Goes Nuclear: Hillary’s Daughter Openly Blasts Trump

 Chelsea Clinton’s Twitter account is undergoing a radical change as of late.
 According to a Fortune report, Hillary Clinton’s daughter — or someone with access to Chelsea’s Twitter — has gone from “tame” to anti-Trump in a span of days.

-Chelsea Victoria Clinton, 36, normally uses Twitter to talk about issues dear to her: uplifting the disenfranchised, empowering girls and women and — as her mother often says — inspiring everyone to live out their God-given potential.
+Chelsea Victoria Clinton, 36, normally uses Twitter to talk about issues dear to her; uplifting the disenfranchised, empowering girls and women and — as her mother often says — inspiring everyone to live out their God-given potential.
 By all accounts, Chelsea’s tweets are positive in nature and are largely bi-partisan.

 However, a Chelsea metamorphosis reportedly occurred recently in the wake of Donald Trump’s controversial executive order on “extreme vetting” of travelers into the country.
-Critics call it a “Muslim ban,” despite the White House’s downplaying of the order.
+Critics call it a “Muslim ban” despite the White House’s downplaying of the order.

 Chelsea Clinton’s once-tame Twitter account is becoming very anti-Trump https://t.co/EUxIX7JM68 pic.twitter.com/Lywzrgigxh